eclipse-archived/ceylon-lang.org/documentation/1.3/reference/annotation/formal.md

 Methods, attributes, and member classes may be annotated `formal`.

-Because a member that is refinable must be visible outside the scope of the type it's defined in, a `default` member is necessarily `shared`.
+Because a member that is refinable must be visible outside the scope of the type it's defined in, a `formal` member is necessarily `shared`.

 Only `abstract` classes and interfaces are permitted to have `formal` members.